bdulac/bdulac.github.io/_posts/2014-01-04-memory-errors-in-java.md

 ---
 layout: post
 title: Memory errors in Java
+categories:
+  - Java
+  - Memory
 ---
 <p>
 	Memory in <i>Java</i> is largely made easy by garbage collection.
 This